Flynsarmy/laravel-csv-seeder/readme.md

 In addition to setting the database table and CSV filename, the following configuration options are available.
 They can be set in your class constructor:

+ - `connection` (string '') Connection to use for inserts.
+Leave empty for default connection.
  - `insert_chunk_size` (int 500) An SQL insert statement will trigger every `insert_chunk_size` number of rows while reading the CSV
  - `csv_delimiter` (string ,) The CSV field delimiter.
  - `hashable` (array [password]) List of fields to be hashed before import, useful if you are importing users and need their passwords hashed.
 Uses `Hash::make()`.
 Note: This is EXTREMELY SLOW.
 If you have a lot of rows in your CSV your import will take quite a long time.